What the Bible Says

 We are often far too individualistic in our reading of ancient texts.
 Our starting point tends to be, "How does this affect me?" but, in context, the question would probably have been more like, "How does this affect us - my tribe, my community?"

 And we are often far too dismissive of the cost of preserving texts.
 We often forget that preserving text in the ancient world was costly: you might scratch your shopping list on a clay tablet, but recording something on parchment, and copying old texts to ensure they do not get lost, required both commitment and serious resources.
 You don't make that sort of investment unless you believe that preserving the material is worth the cost.
-Once the texts become Holy Scripture, then preserving it is obviously worthwhile, but they only become Holy Scripture because many people in earlier generations chose to preserve and use them without knowing that, one day, they would be recognized in that way.
+Once the texts become Holy Scripture, then preserving them is obviously worthwhile - but they only become Holy Scripture because many people in earlier generations chose to preserve and use them without the foreknowledge that, one day, they would be respected in that way.

 To take one obvious example: it is easy to find people who have noticed that we are presented with two creation stories at the beginning of Genesis, and imagine that this is a new discovery.
 They tend to explain this in one of two ways.